-- On my stomach, I need more support.
-I feel like I am bowing in at the hips, so I would say the Saatva is a better choice for stomach sleepers.
+- On my stomach, I need more support and probably more firmness.
+I feel like I am bowing in at the hips, so I would say the Saatva is a better choice for most stomach sleepers.

-The Saatva has a traditional innerspring feel.
-You sleep on top of the mattress but feel the softness of the pillow-top.
-The Puffy has more of a classic memory foam feel.
-You slowly sink into the mattress.
-Unlike the Saatva, you sleep “in” the mattress.
+The Saatva has a traditional innerspring feel where people will sleep on top of the mattress but feel the softness of the pillow-top.
+The Puffy has more of a classic memory foam feel where people will slowly sink into the mattress.

-See more of what I thought about the innerspring Saatva mattress.
+See more of what I thought about the innerspring Saatva mattress’s firmness and feel.

-Now watch what I thought about Puffy’s memory foam feel.
+Now watch what I thought about Puffy’s memory foam feel in the video below.